How Hard is it to Learn the Arabic Language?May 17, 2019 2023-08-15 11:37

 Many people who consider learning Arabic are intimidated by the prospect of learning an entirely new collection of letters.
 This is totally understandable.
 However, the Arabic alphabet is actually pretty straightforward.
 In fact, the Arabic alphabet isn’t even an alphabet at all!
 Technically, it is an abjad.
 This means that letters represent consonants exclusively, so there are fewer to memorize.
 Vowels are indicated through vowel markings.
 These are the dots and lines you’ve likely seen placed above Arabic script.
 There are countless smartphone apps available to help novices learn to read and write the abjad.
 These apps greatly simplify what in the past has been a particularly daunting task for Arabic newcomers.
 Once you have the hang of the abjad, the rest of your lessons will be relatively simple.

 It is estimated that it requires 2,200 hours of study to become completely fluent in Arabic.
 This is equivalent to 88 weeks or 1.69 years.
 However, not everybody studying the language wants to become fluent.
-Some wish only to a basic understanding of the tongue so they can interact with the growing number of native Arabic speakers in the West.
+Some wish only for a basic understanding of the tongue so they can interact with the growing number of native Arabic speakers in the West.
 With the right resources and a little bit of dedication, anybody can become conversational in Arabic in a matter of months.
 Others want to be able to read the Quran and get the gist.
 Another subset of people want to be able to read source texts in the original Arabic and understand it.

 When you begin studying Arabic, there are a few things you should keep in mind to streamline your lessons.